A topic from the subject of Kinetics in Chemistry.

 • Initial rate method: In the initial rate method, the initial concentration of one of the reactants is varied while the initial concentration of the other reactant is kept constant.
 The rate of reaction is then measured at different initial concentrations.

-• Half-life method: In the half-life method, the initial concentration of both reactants is the same.
-The time it takes for the concentration of one of the reactants to decrease by half is then measured.
-The half-life is inversely proportional to the rate constant.
+• Half-life method: In the half-life method, the time it takes for the concentration of a reactant to decrease by half is measured.
+For a second-order reaction with one reactant, the half-life is inversely proportional to the initial concentration and the rate constant (t1/2 = 1/(k[A]0)).

 • Integrated rate law method: In the integrated rate law method, the concentration of one of the reactants is measured over time.
 The data is then fitted to the integrated rate law to determine the rate constant.